 8.1.
 (1) (a) A Member’s name in the register shall be the Member’s full name and shall be consistent with the documentary evidence of the Member’s training.

-The Registrar may direct a Member’s name in the register to be different than the documentary evidence of the Member’s training if the Member applies and satisfies the Registrar that the Member has validly changed his or her name since his or her training and that the use of the newer name is not for an improper purpose.
+The Registrar may direct a Member’s name in the register to be different than the documentary evidence of the Member’s training if the Member applies and satisfies the Registrar that the Member has validly changed their name since their training and that the use of the newer name is not for an improper purpose.

 The Registrar may give a direction under paragraph (b) before or after the initial entry of the Member’s name in the register.